 LAMINAproject regards the arts and sciences each as an open and systematic inquiry into the deep structure of the world and human experience.
 The artist’s work presented here integrates ideas, images and metaphors of science to communicate fundamental truths about the world and explore different characteristics of art-science relationships.
 It is art that invites us to view the world and our relationship to it in a different way, to shift our perspective from surface appearance to the hidden forces and structures ordering the universe, rendering the unseen seen, and to visualize new worlds and be transformed.

 SUBMISSIONS: We'd be glad to look at your work if it ties in with our art/sci focus.
 Please email firstname.lastname@example.org with up to 8 images and information about your work or a link to your website, as well as a short artist statement.
+We regret that due to the number of submissions received, we are only able to reply if we would like to discuss your work further.
+Thank you.

 RESOURCES ABOUT ART INSPIRED BY SCIENCE: ARTICLES, NEWSLETTERS, LINKS AND MORE...